mbkoltai/ExaStoLog/doc/README.md

 spy(A_sparse);
 xlabel('model states'); ylabel('model states'); set(gca,'FontSize',24)
 ```

-Check the size of the largest objects that we've generated:
+To check the size of the largest objects that we've generated so far, run:
 ```MATLAB
 size_limit_mb=1; fcn_objects_memory_size(whos,size_limit_mb)
 ```

 #### Defining initial conditions

-We define an initial condition by specifying a given state we want to have a larger than random (there are 2^n states in total) probability.
+We define an initial condition by specifying certain states we want to have a larger than random (1/(2^n)) probability.
-To do this we select the nodes we want to have defined values and the total (summed) probability of the states which satisfy the defined condition.
+To do this we select the nodes we want to have defined values and the total probability of the states which satisfy this defined condition.
-For the analyyzed models we provide a number of initial conditions that are biologically interesting:
+For the analyzed models we provided a number of initial conditions that are biologically interesting:

 ```MATLAB
 % selected nodes for inital conditions